trevorkerney/C-Data-Structure-Libraries/Data Structures/TVector/README.md

 return false;
 ```

-Use this contains() function when the list doesn't need to be sorted beforehand. (i.e. it either already is sorted or doesn't need to be)
+Use this contains() method when the list doesn't need to be sorted beforehand. (i.e. it either already is sorted or doesn't need to be)

 parameters:
 - searched: the object to find.